martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 differentiating for.

-The problem with Lagrange's notation is that it doesn't spell out which parameter we are differentiating for when there are multiple parameters.
+The problem with Lagrange's notation is that it doesn't spell out which parameter(s) we are differentiating for when there are multiple parameters.

 For functions with multiple parameters, we would like